thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

 <mark> For testing purposes, we decided to array the emotion cubes out on a desk facing the monitor where the web app would display the colors and blend them together, alongside the video feed and the OpenCV inference.
-However, this set up can also be arranged in a variety of remote, environments and situations, allowing for the telepresence aspects to fully come into effect.
+However, this set up can also be arranged in a variety of remote, environments and situations, allowing for the telepresent aspects to fully come into effect.
 This testing set up was made so that all inputs and outputs could be situated in one place so as to record and document clearly.</mark>

 <mark> One issue with this code set up is the amount of latency that is present when reading emotions directly from a live feed camera using OpenCV.
 This latency also factored into problems with the color display, whereby delays between the inference and the MQTT server, cause the color to change to lag slight.
 This became more apparent in our user testing.</mark>